 |Whitespaces||HTML does not preserve whitespaces.
 Whitespaces mean if one character or white space is there, or wide gaps are present between the sentences, HTML will then take it as a single character blank space.||XML preserves the whitespace.|

-We have seen that how these technologies are the building blocks for web development.
-The article so far has covered terms related to HTML and XML – comparing the usefulness and how one stands on other in terms of usage.
+We have seen how these technologies are the building blocks for web development.
+The article so far has covered terms related to HTML and XML – comparing the usefulness and how one stands on others in terms of usage.
 We have also seen their proper syntax and how tagging differs between them.
 HTML vs XML are actually large topics but I must say that the readers those who have this far will definitely going to learn the technicalities as per requirement.
 The best part about these web development techniques is the availability of tools, which are easy to get and practice.

 Both of these are accepted worldwide for web development and are W3C accepted.
-Immense possibilities are there for HTML when it comes to formatting text, adding a graphics, creating a link, input forms, frames and tables and the same goes with the XML with its storage and transportation capabilities.
+Immense possibilities are there for HTML when it comes to formatting text, adding graphics, creating a link, input forms, frames and tables and the same goes with the XML with its storage and transportation capabilities.
 These are then used by the browsers to display the information to people all across the globe.

 This has been a guide to top differences between HTML vs XML.
 Here we also discuss the HTML vs XML head to head comparisons, key differences along with infographics and comparison table.
 You may also have a look at the following articles to learn more –